Article Overview: Pros & Cons of Living in San Jose, California

 Living in San Jose (Post Summary)

 Living in San Jose isn’t for everybody.
 It will all come down to your preferences, needs, and what you’re generally looking for in a city.
+If you’re aiming for an affordable place to live, moving to San Jose is not a strong contender.

 In sum, here’s a quick roundup of the pros and cons of living in San Jose, California.